dreipol/dreiAttest-android/README.md

     }
 ```
 The feature is now signing every request, if the url is matching the configured `baseAddress` in the `DreiAttestService`.

+### Development
+During development it may be useful to setup a shared secret on the server to bypass dreiAttest.
+You can pass this shared secret to the library using the DREIATTEST_BYPASS_SECRET environment variable or by passing it to the AttestServie in its initializer.